Azure-Samples/serverless-chat-langchainjs/docs/faq.md

 ### For the deployed version

 First you need to find the URL of the deployed function.
-You can either look at the `.env` file at the root of the project and search for the `API_URI` variable, or run this command to get the URL:
+You can either look at the `src/api/.env` file and search for the `API_URI` variable, or run this command to get the URL:

 ```bash
 azd env get-values | grep API_URI